-Upon notification to Public Safety that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the University community, the Associate Vice President for Public Safety & Security (AVPPS&S), or their designee, will consult with the Vice President for Student Services, or their designee, to determine modes of notification.
+Public Safety & Security is responsible for responding to all significant incidents that may occur on campus.
+Once a PS&S officer confirms that there is, in fact, an emergency or dangerous situation on campus that poses an immediate threat to the health or safety of some or all members of the University community, they will notify supervisors to issue an emergency notification.
+The supervisors have authority to immediately issue an emergency notification if the situation warrants.
+The Associate Vice President for Public Safety & Security (AVPPS&S), or their designee, will consult with the Vice President Services, or their designee, to determine additional modes of notification.